mltframework/mlt_web/plugins/TransitionAffine.md

 ### fill

-title: Fill geometry
+title: Fill rectangle
 description:
-Determines whether the image will be scaled up to fill the geometry.
-Otherwise, if the B frame image fits within the geometry, it will not be scaled.
-If 0, and the B frame image exceeds the geometry, then it is scaled down to fit within the geometry.
+Determines whether the image will be scaled up to fill the rectangle.
+Otherwise, if the B frame image fits within the rectangle, it will not be scaled.
+If 0, and the B frame image exceeds the rectangle, then it is scaled down to fit within the rectangle.
 type: boolean
 readonly: no
 required: no